-Also, prescriptions at hospitals is more expensive, ranging from 200 percent to 300 percent of the price found at pharmacies outside of hospitals.
+Also, prescriptions at hospitals is more expensive, especially at private hospitals, ranging from 200 percent to 300 percent of the price found at pharmacies outside of hospitals.

 If you don’t want to pay for medications from the hospital, you can ask a doctor for a prescription (or list of medicine you need) and buy them yourself at a pharmacy.

 You’ll find a number of pharmacy chains in Thailand.
 Some of the bigger ones include Boots (from the UK), Watsons, and Drug Square, branches of which can be found in most of the country’s malls, supermarkets, and sometimes main roads.

 Generally speaking, pharmacy chains are a safer bet for buying most drugs, as they are forced to adhere to much tighter regulations than smaller independent shops.
 You’re unlikely to be given expired, illegal, or poorly-dosed medication.